sjfke/nonbleedingedge/cheatsheets/windows-tricks.rst

     oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH\agnoster.omp.json" | Invoke-Expression
     # oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH\agnosterplus.omp.json" | Invoke-Expression

+    # This will probably fail, documentation is incorrect
-    PS> . $PROFILE                                # If errors, test by opening a new PowerShell
+    PS> . $PROFILE                                # IGNORE errors

-Update notifications via the ``Microsoft Store`` do not work, ``oh-my-posh`` update command line update alerts do not always trigger, so manually check on a regular basis, see `Oh My Posh upgrades <https://ohmyposh.dev/docs/installation/windows#update>`_
+Open the ``Terminal`` from the task bar, and the PowerShell should be using your chosen theme.

+``Microsoft Store`` will provide update notifications, but to do manually.

 .. code-block:: pwsh-session

-    PS> oh-my-posh notice                                # Upgrade available? (unreliable)

-    PS> oh-my-posh version                               # Existing version
+    PS> oh-my-posh notice                                # Upgrade available? (unreliable) PS> oh-my-posh version                               # Existing version
     PS> winget upgrade JanDeDobbeleer.OhMyPosh -s winget # Upgrade (do weekly, upgrades are frequent) PS> oh-my-posh version                               # New version